Table of Contents

 - Records are accessed much more easily with easy to use indices

-As we write to segments, the remaining segment capacity is used as the append_threshold
+As we write to segments, the remaining segment capacity is used as the append_threshold.
+However record bytes aren't guaranteed to be perfectly aligned to segment_capacity.

 append_threshold = segment_capacity - segment.size + segment_overflow_capacity